kbuzsaki/django-url-tools-py3/README.rst

 ``UrlHelper`` constructor accepts only one argument, which is the full path of the URL you want to manipulate.
-Although we can technically make ``UrlHelper`` deal with full absolute URLs, we have opted to, instead, implement only methods for dealing with paths instead.
+Although we can technically make ``UrlHelper`` deal with full absolute URLs, we have opted to implement only methods for dealing with paths instead.
 Therefore, if you pass UrlHelper an full URL with scheme, host, port, and user credentials, it would still only use the path, query parameters, and the fragment identifiers.

 The class has following properties: